Exercise...what a wonderful practice of self-care that can alter energy, relieve stress, provide a sense of well-being and many other health benefits.

 What's the best time to exercise...it depends!
 While there’s research to assist, the best time to work out is when you’ll commit to it.

 Some individuals are morning people.
-My husband is and his preference is to swim, bike or run when he gets up early.
-He loves the energy boost he receives throughout the day.
+For instance, we have many at SAS who prefer to swim, bike or run first thing in the morning.
+They love the energy boost they receive throughout the day.
 I don’t feel my body is ready to commit at the beginning of the day (at least to something vigorous), so I prefer lunch or afternoon.
 This also helps me break up the day and/or decompress.

 If the time of day doesn't matter to you, perhaps test out the research.
 If you are trying to improve your heart health or get better quality sleep, give morning movement a try.
 You may end up discovering an evening of peaceful slumber.
 If you want to improve fitness and decrease glucose levels, perhaps an evening exercise regimen is a good fit.